If you’ve decided to use WordPress to power your website, you’ll likely need some help staying on top of everything. Picture the scene:

 “We see Valet as a partner to help us maintain and update our website.
 They are proactive to keep it updated and running smoothly and quick to react and solve any problems or custom solutions we may need.”

 WordPress.org is free and open-source, which means it’s supported by volunteers, not a dedicated support team.
 This means that you shouldn’t expect to access support via email, live chat, or phone.

 Keep in mind that WordPress.org is different from WordPress.com (by Automattic), which is a hosted platform that comes with dedicated support.

-That said, WordPress does have a support page on its official website, which is basically a knowledge base with documentation that covers the following broad topics:
+That said, WordPress does have a support page on its official website, which is basically a knowledge base with documentation, step-by-step tutorials, and FAQs covering the following broad topics: